Get your card

 Regional Variations:

-- Users from unsupported regions are placed on a waitlist
+- Users from regions outside US and LATAM are placed on a waitlist

 - As Rain secures additional licenses, Rizon plans to expand service to more countries beyond the initial focus areas